Skip to main content

 Is liquid staking better than regular staking?

-Liquid staking offers the same rewards plus the flexibility to use your tokens in DeFi.
-The tradeoff is additional smart contract risk from the liquid staking protocol.
-For most users who want to use their capital in DeFi, liquid staking is preferable.
-For pure simplicity, direct staking is fine.
+You get the same rewards plus the flexibility to use your tokens in DeFi.
+The tradeoff is extra smart contract risk from the liquid staking protocol.
+If you want to put your capital to work across DeFi, liquid staking is usually the better pick.
+If you just want simplicity, direct staking works fine.

 Can stETH lose its peg to ETH?